Pedal0/AlperAI/README.md

 - The quality of the generated application depends on the clarity and detail in your description.
 - More complex applications may require additional dependencies to be installed manually.
 - Static website generation produces pure HTML/CSS/JS files that can be hosted on any web server.
+- MCP tools enhance generation but may require internet access to function properly.